AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 system of philosophy.
 The sect flourished in Egypt and the vicinity early in the Second Century.
 Like the Basilidians they called themselves Gnostics and inculcated a somewhat similar set of theories.
-Irenaeus says that the Carpocratians explained the text: \"Thou shalt not go out thence until thou hast paid the uttermost farthing,\" as teaching "that no one can escape from the power of those angels who made the world, but that he must pass from body to body until he has experience of every kind of action which can be practiced in this world, and when nothing is wanting longer to him, then his liberated soul should soar upwards to that God who is above the angels, the makers of the world.
-In this way all souls are saved,\" etc. But while Irenaeus calls the Carpocratians a heretical sect, and denounces some of their tenets, he had no hard words for their doctrine of man\'s final destiny.
+Irenaeus says that the Carpocratians explained the text: "Thou shalt not go out thence until thou hast paid the uttermost farthing," as teaching "that no one can escape from the power of those angels who made the world, but that he must pass from body to body until he has experience of every kind of action which can be practiced in this world, and when nothing is wanting longer to him, then his liberated soul should soar upwards to that God who is above the angels, the makers of the world.
+In this way all souls are saved," etc. But while Irenaeus calls the Carpocratians a heretical sect, and denounces some of their tenets, he had no hard words for their doctrine of man's final destiny.

 ## The Valentinians.